denzhel/codeExamples/README.md

 "dockerfile" which dockerize the python app, using python:3.8.2-slim-buster as a base image.<br  />

-"docker-compose" which used as part of CI pipeline to run an testing environment (DB & App) for testing purposes.
+"docker-compose" which used as a part of the CI pipeline to run an testing environment (DB & App) for testing purposes.

 # On "IaaC-TF":

-On this folder you can find all of the infrastructe will be provisioned on AWS which including the resources below:<br  />
+On this folder you can find all of the infrastructure which will be provisioned on AWS using terraform.<br  />

+The resources will be provisioned are:<br  />

 * EKS Cluster:<br  />